jonclemo/autocorrect-for-logseq/TESTING.md

 3. You should see: **Autocorrect: Reload rules**
 4. Click it → Should show a message "Autocorrect rules reloaded"

+**Note**: The "Add word to personal rules" command has been removed.
+Personal rules must be added manually via Settings.

 ## Troubleshooting

 ### Plugin doesn't appear